 Operating segments are reported in a manner consistent with the internal reporting provided to management, who are responsible for allocating resources and assessing the performance of the operating segments.
 Sales between segments are carried out at market terms.
-The revenue from external parties reported to management is measured in a manner consistent with that in profit or loss.
+The revenue from external parties reported to management is measured in a manner consistent with that of the financial statements.

-Management assesses the performance of the operating segments based on a measure of earnings before interest and tax ("EBIT") for continuing operations.
+Management measures the performance of the operating segments based on earnings before interest and tax ("EBIT") for continuing operations.
 Interest income is not allocated to the segments.

 The amounts provided to management with respect to total assets and liabilities are measured in a manner consistent with that of the financial statements.
-These assets and liabilities are allocated based on the operations of the segment.
+These assets and liabilities are allocated based on the operations of the segments.
 All assets and liabilities are allocated to the reportable segments other than tax recoverable, deferred income tax assets, current and deferred income tax liabilities and derivative financial instruments.

-Segment capital expenditure is the total cost incurred during the financial year to acquire property, plant and equipment and investment properties.
+Segment capital expenditure is the total cost incurred in the financial year to acquire property, plant and equipment and investment properties.